Skip to content

 The only remains from the original temple.

-Before you step into the Pantheon, don’t overlook the inscription at the entrance.
+Before you step inside, don’t overlook the inscription at the entrance.
 This fine print is the original inscription to Marcus Agrippa (a general who built the Pantheon number 1).
 Why, do you ask?
 Because while the emperor Hadrian commissioned the rebuilding of the temple for the third time, he didn’t want to put his name on the structure he rebuilt.

 What does this writing on the portico mean?
 Well, “M.AGRIPPA.L.F.COS.TERTIUM.FECIT” it’s in Latin, and it roughly translates as Marcus Agrippa, son of Lucio, made (this building) when consul for the third time’’.